-A short duration course really limits the amount of information that can be conveyed through the course.
+A short duration really limits the amount of information that can be conveyed through a course.
 But microlearning uses this limitation to its advantage.
-Short modules are designed in way so as to cover just one learning objective.
+Short modules are designed so as to cover just one learning objective.
 A single learning objective keeps the micro module more focused on providing learners quantifiable learning outcomes.
 Instead of doing a lot of things haphazardly, a single learning objective allows microlearning to do just one thing optimally.

 As microlearning keeps learners engaged for a shorter duration, it is loaded with interactive elements.
 Interactivity allows your learners to apply what they’ve learned, which helps them commit information to their long-term memory.
 Instead of just passively reading about the subject matter or watching an e-learning video, interactive elements serve as an active form of online training.

 Simulations, drag-and-drop interactions, e-learning games, and clickable walkthroughs all can be a part of your microlearning module that gives your learners the chance to put their knowledge and skills into practice.
 It also provides immediate feedback, enabling them to correct performance behaviors on the spot.
-They can even repeat the activity when the need arises in order to perfect their problem-solving approach.
+They can even repeat the activity when the need arises, to perfect their problem-solving approach.

 Due to its short duration and engaging nature, learners access microlearning modules from multiple devices.
-Whenever users get a little free time on their hands they use their smartphones, tablets and laptops to access the course irrespective of the location.
-One of the most important technical aspect that a microlearning module has to fulfill is its ability to work on multiple devices.
+Whenever learners get a little free time on their hands they use their smartphones, tablets, and laptops to access the course, irrespective of their location.
+One of the most important technical aspects a microlearning module has to fulfill is its ability to work on multiple devices.